I’ve been working as a Director for over 20 years. Here’s a small selection of bits that I’ve made over the last few years.

 Over the last few years I’ve directed nearly 600 of them.
 Here are of ten of the best.

 The National Theatre’s extraordinary production of Michael Morpurgo’s ‘Warhorse’ came to Dublin in 2014 and I was asked to shoot a scene for RTE’s ‘The Works’.
-I directed the shoot and shot second camera.
+I directed and shot second camera.

 In what is known as the ‘Horsefight’ scene, Joey and Topthorn size each other up prior to their departure to war-ravaged France.